Kamala Khan (Marvel Cinematic Universe): Learning of the Clandestines

-Najma explains that she and Kamran are part of a group of enhanced beings known as Clandestines who claim to be Djinn that were exiled from the Noor dimension, and that Aisha was one of them.
-She also reveals that the bangle might be able to help them return, and asks for Khan's help.
-She agrees, but Bruno warns her that interdimensional travel could be dangerous, so she asks Kamran for more time to ensure that they can do it safely.
-Kamran assents, but Najma refuses to wait and decides to force Kamala to help them.
-Khan's brother Aamir marries his fiancée Tyesha, but Kamran arrives at the wedding to warn Kamala before the other Clandestines arrive.
-Khan, Bruno, and Kamran are overpowered by the Clandestines while Najma tries to use the bangle, which triggers a vision of a train.
-As Khan and Bruno escape, Nakia sees Khan using her powers.
-Sana contacts Khan, revealing that she also saw the vision of the train and insisting that she and Muneeba must visit her in Karachi, Pakistan.
+Khan is taken to Najma's friend's house where Najma explains that she and Kamran are part of a group of enhanced beings known as Clandestines who claim to be Djinn that were exiled from the Noor dimension, and that Aisha was one of them.
+She also reveals that the bangle might be able to help them return, and asks for her help.
+She agrees to help them, but Carrelli warns her that interdimensional travel could be dangerous, so she asks Kamran for more time to ensure that they can do it safely.
+Kamran assents, but Najma refuses to wait and decides to force Khan to help them.
+Aamir marries his fiancée Tyesha Hillman, but Kamran arrives at the wedding and warns Khan that the Clandestines are coming.
+Khan, Carrelli, and Kamran try and fend off the Clandestines, but Najma stabs the bangle, which triggers a vision of a train, and Damage Control agents arrive on the scene.
+Khan and an injured Carrelli escape through the back exit, but run into Bahadir who sees Khan using her powers and becomes upset that she was never told.
+Later that night, Khan receives a call from Sana revealing that she also saw the vision of the train and insists that she and Muneeba visit her in Karachi, Pakistan.

 Traveling to Karachi

-Khan and Muneeba travel to Karachi and reunite with Sana, who later reveals to Khan that the bangle is trying to convey a message through the vision of the train.
-The next day, a masked Khan goes to the train station to investigate, but is attacked by Kareem, a member of the Red Daggers vigilante group, who initially mistakes her for one of the Clandestines.
-Kareem takes Khan to the Red Daggers' hideout, where she learns from their leader Waleed that the Clandestines are trying to break the Veil of the Noor dimension, which separates the Clandestines' dimension from the human world, in order to expand and take over.
-Khan begins training with the Red Daggers to master her powers, but they are interrupted by the Clandestines.
+Khan and Muneeba travel to Karachi and reunite with Sana and her golden retriever, Magnum, at Sana's house.
+Khan speaks to Sana about the vision and she reveals to Khan that the bangle is trying to convey a message through the vision of the train.
+The next day, Khan wearing a mask goes to the train station to investigate, but is attacked by Kareem, a member of the Red Daggers, who initially mistakes her for one of the Clandestines.
+Kareem takes her to the Red Daggers' hideout, where she learns from their leader, Waleed, that the Clandestines are trying to break the Veil of the Noor dimension, which separates the Clandestines' dimension from the human world, in order to expand and take over.
+Kamala begins training with the Red Daggers to master her powers, but they are interrupted by the Clandestines.
 A chase ensues, during which Waleed kills one of the Clandestines but is fatally stabbed by Najma.
-As Khan and Kareem fend off the Clandestines, Kareem kills one of them and Najma accidentally stabs the bangle, sending Khan into the partition of India in 1947.
+As Khan and Kareem fend off the Clandestines, Kareem kills one of them and Najma accidentally stabs the bangle, sending Kamala into the partition of India in 1947.

-Khan is able to interact with Aisha, who asks her to guide Sana before dying.
+Khan is able to interact with Aisha, who asks her to guide a young Sana before dying.
 Conjuring a projection of stars to lead Sana to her father, Khan realizes she was the one who reunited them.
 Returning to the present, she finds that Najma's strike had opened the Veil, but it vaporizes anyone who interacts with it.
 Najma transfers her power to Kamran before sacrificing herself to close the Veil.
-Sana and Muneeba find Kamala and the latter accepts her daughter's powers.
-They return to Jersey City.
+Khan and Kareem are then met by Sana and Muneeba, with the latter accepting Khan's powers.